makandra/apify/README.md

 Apify
 =====

-Apify lets you bolt an RPC-style [JSON](http://en.wikipedia.org/wiki/JSON) API onto your Rails application.
+Apify lets you bolt a [JSON](http://en.wikipedia.org/wiki/JSON) API onto your Rails application.
 Optional features are auto-generated API documentation, request validation with [JSON Schema](http://json-schema.org/) and a client class to consume Apify APIs from Ruby code.